DaniloASP/RatesOfAdaptation/README.md

 **Data preparation:** Raw illumina reads are trimmed, filtered for quality and mapped onto a reference genome.
 After hardfiltering and sanity checks, a consensus genome is extracted from each sample in the VCF, and Maffilter is used to extract the coding region of reach consensus genome.
 A custom python script is then used to merge all conding regions per gene.
 Scripts in [1_DataPreparation](https://github.com/DaniloASP/RatesOfAdaptation/tree/main/1_DataPreparation).

+**Gene alignment:** Orthologous genes will be identified among the reference isolates.
+For the population data, individual genes files will extracted into fasta files containing isolate's sequence and the outgroup sequence will be added.
+Mafft and MACSE will be used for the alignment and polishment, and custom python scripts will be used for quality control.
+[2_GeneAlignment](https://github.com/DaniloASP/RatesOfAdaptation/tree/main/2_GeneAlignment).

 <!-- MARKDOWN LINKS & IMAGES -->
 [license-shield]: https://img.shields.io/github/license/othneildrew/Best-README-Template.svg?style=for-the-badge